 Safely Home Canning Green Beans

 Safely canning green beans begins with making sure you have the proper tools to do it.
-In addition to canning jars, you will need a pressure canner.
+In addition to canning jars, you will need a pressure canner like this one, which is what I use.
 Using a pressure canner ensures that the temperature inside the jars becomes high enough to kill all forms of mold and bacteria.
 Botulism is the main organism that people are concerned about because it requires the highest temperature to kill.

-The interior of a pressure canner can reach 240 degrees compared to a water bath canner which will only reach a maximum temperature of 212 degrees, the boiling point of water at sea level.
+The interior of a pressure canner can reach 240°F compared to a water bath canner, which will only reach a maximum temperature of 212°F, the boiling point of water at sea level.
 Anything that does not have a high acid content, such as green beans, needs to be processed with a pressure canner.

-The standards for what is safe in canning changes frequently.
+The standards for what is safe in canning change frequently.
 My grandmother always canned her green beans in quart jars in a water bath canner.
-This is no longer recommended as the safe way to can low acid foods because of the threat of food borne illness, such as botulism.
-Investing in a pressure canner is a one time expense that will pay for itself in food savings and safety.
+This is no longer recommended as the safe way to can low acid foods because of the threat of foodborne illness, such as botulism.
+Investing in a pressure canner is a one-time expense that will pay for itself in food savings and safety.

 Where to Find Fresh Green Beans